Shresth17/LectureSnap/README.md

 - `storage`: To save your notes locally
 - `unlimitedStorage`: To handle larger note collections

-**Privacy Commitment**: All your notes are stored locally on your device.
-No data is transmitted to external servers.

-## 🤝 Contributing

-This is a portfolio project, but feedback and suggestions are welcome!
-If you find any bugs or have feature requests, please open an issue.

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

-## 🏆 Project Highlights

-- **Clean Architecture**: Well-structured codebase following modern React patterns
-- **User-Centered Design**: Intuitive interface designed with user experience in mind
-- **Performance Optimized**: Lightweight extension that doesn't slow down YouTube
-- **Cross-Browser Ready**: Built with standards that work across modern browsers
-- **Responsive Design**: Adapts to different screen sizes and resolutions

-## 📧 Contact

-For questions about this project, feel free to reach out through GitHub issues or connect with me on LinkedIn.

 ---